Nhi Pham

 Research

-project page / arXiv / code
+paper / arXiv / project page / code

 Design an inherently-interpretable and robust classifier by extending existing 3D-aware classifiers with concepts extracted from their volumetric representations for classification.
+We also propose a new metric to measure 3D consistency of concepts.

 H-POPE: Hierarchical Polling-based Probing Evaluation of Hallucinations in Large Vision-Language Models